 Software and Systems Management

 While SAP Data Hub doesn’t require an external SAP HANA instance to function, most users of this solution will be attaching to an existing HANA database to build their data pipelines.
 After assembling this combined data pipeline and writing to your HANA database, you can take advantage of SAP Advanced Analytics Processing capabilities including machine learning/predictive analytics, spatial intelligence (location awareness), and streaming data processing.
 The scale-out capabilities of SAP HANA support rapid data growth, but it is important to have a dependable method of updating your SAP HANA servers.
 SUSE Manager enables you to efficiently manage a set of Linux systems and keep them up-to-date.
-The benefits in a SAP HANA scale-out setup are:
+The benefits in an SAP HANA scale-out setup are:

 Reduced Complexity of Managing SAP HANA Environments